-A number of the Company's time charter arrangements were with CMA CGM, representing 27.96% of gross revenues for the three months period ended March 31, 2022, that was considered to be a related party.
+A number of the Company's time charter arrangements were with CMA CGM, representing 14.94% of gross revenues for the nine months period ended September 30, 2022.
 Under these time charters, hire was payable in advance and the daily rate is fixed for the duration of the charter.
-Related party revenues generated from charters to CMA CGM are disclosed separately in the interim unaudited condensed Consolidated Statements of Income.
+Revenues generated from charters to CMA CGM are disclosed separately in the interim unaudited condensed Consolidated Statements of Income.